Travel and Hospitality · Revenue & Growth

 In one sentence

-AI-native lead qualification for travel agencies is a phased engagement (Discovery 3 weeks → Build 8 weeks → Run continuous (regulated industry)) that ships a production workflow on top of GDS and CRM, moves speed to lead by +3.4× against the travel agencies baseline, and is operated under revenue & growth governance from day one.
+AI-native lead qualification for travel agencies — A phased engagement that ships a production lead qualification workflow on top of GDS and CRM, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on speed to lead: +3.4×.

 Key facts